glavin12/snake-game/README.md

 - **Console-Based Game**: Simple text-based UI using ASCII characters.
 - **Smooth Controls**: Move the snake using arrow keys (`WASD`).
 - **Score System**: Increases based on food eaten.
-- **Game Over Condition**: The game ends when the snake collides with itself or the walls.
+- **Game Over Condition**: The game ends when the snake collides with itself or the wall
-- **Adjustable Speed**: The snake's speed increases as the game progresses.
-- **Restart Option**: Allows users to replay without restarting the application.

 ## Requirements
 To run this project, you need: